Setting Team Member Goals In A Kitchen Project

 Would I do it again if given the chance?
 No, I do not think I would.
 I have spent many years in kitchens working 60 to 80 hour weeks to have things “just perfect” when they go to the customer.
 Those days with those kinds of hours are passed except when I cook for family and friends.
 I am retired, living in a tropical paradise, I think my time is better spent enjoying each and every day of sunshine and beaches.

 Would I like to make some extra money working online, darn right I would, but I have a couple of blogs for that.
-If it works great, if not, I enjoy sharing what I can with those that read my blog posts and those posts only require a couple of hours in the morning before the house comes to life.
+If it works great, if not, I enjoy sharing what I can with those that read my blog posts and those posts only require a couple of hours from me in the morning before the house comes to life.

 If you have not signed up for your copy of “Clean Eating – How and Why to cut out Processed Foods” please do so at the top right of this article.
 I would love to have you join our family of enthusiastic Whole Food connoisseurs.